-Other neurostimulators target the dorsal root ganglion (DRG).
 Dorsal root ganglia consists of sensory cell bodies that transmit input from the peripheral nervous system to the central nervous system, and play a role in neuropathic pain perception.
 Dorsal root ganglia are located in the epidural space between spinal nerves and the spinal cord on the posterior root in a minimal amount of cerebrospinal fluid, amenable to epidural access.
-Two systems targeting the dorsal root ganglion have received approval from the FDA.